ontolex/morph/index.md

 </div>

-To illustrate the usage of a[=derivation rule=], the reader is referred to the example given above for word formation rules: indeed, the rule used there can be assigned to the more specific class for derivation rules, with every other assertion remaining unchanged as this class is a sub-class of [=word formation rule=].
+To illustrate the usage of a [=derivation rule=], the reader is referred to the example given above for word formation rules: indeed, the rule used there can be assigned to the more specific class for derivation rules, with every other assertion remaining unchanged, as this class is a subclass of [=word formation rule=].

 <aside class="example" title="Example: Rule for German 'Schönheit' as an instance of morph:DerivationRule">